top of page

 Walk and talk - walking and wheeling in the city

-Led by Cambridge Living Streets, this walk and talk will explore the city's active travel infrastructure, walking via Adams Road in west Cambridge, and consider next steps in making the city centre a safe, welcoming and accessible place for pedestrians
+This walk and talk will explore the city's active travel infrastructure, walking via Adams Road in west Cambridge, and consider next steps in making the city centre a safe, welcoming and accessible place for pedestrians.

 11:00 until 12:30